Canto-Network/Canto/x/liquidstaking/spec/06_end_block.md

 - calc penalty
 - if penalty > 0
+  - if re-delegation info exists for chunk and info.penalty > 0
+    - unpairing insurance send all of its balance to reward pool
+    - update penalty to penalty - info.penalty (we updated it because paired insurance doens't have to cover penalty from re-delegation.)
+    - state transition of chunk (`Paired → Unpairing`)
+    - un-delegate chunk
+    - set undelegatedByRedelegationPenalty as true
   - if penalty > balance of insurance (meaning the insurance cannot fully cover it)
+    - if undelegatedByRedelegationPenalty is false
+      - un-delegate chunk
       - state transition of insurance (`Paired → Unpairing`)
-    - un-delegate chunk
       - state transition of chunk (`Paired → Unpairing`)
   - if penalty ≤ balance of insurance (meaning the insurance can cover it)
+    - if undelegatedByRedelegationPenalty is false
       - send penalty to chunk
       - chunk delegate additional shares corresponding penalty
 - if insurance is not sufficient after cover penalty
   - state transition of insurance (`Paired → Unpairing`)
   - state transition of chunk (`Paired → Unpairing`)
 - if tombstone happened or the validator it is paired is not valid
   - state transition of insurance (`Paired → Unpairing`)
-  - state transition of chunk (`Paired → Unpairing`
+  - state transition of chunk (`Paired → Unpairing`)
+- if there was an unpairing insurance came from previous epoch and it is already finished its duty
+  - empty unpairing insurance id from chunk

+## Remove Deletable Redelegation Infos

+- For all re-delegation infos
+  - if is is matured and deletable, then remove it.

 ## Handle Queued Liquid Unstakes